 In the digital age, many customers also find it much easier to get in touch with a business through Twitter or Facebook than to pick up a phone only to be put on hold.
 And as the customer service center continues to shift towards a customer experience center, unified communication systems are becoming more simplified way of communicating across various channels.

 Upgrade and Improve Your Business Strategy with the perfect brand cocktail

 Ensuring a successful business model today and into the future will require a lot of work.
 Although it will be important to consider the scalability of your start-up, it will also be important to upgrade your infrastructure and prepare to give your customers what they want now and what they will soon want.
 In a world where so much business is done on mobile phones and through social media, it will be important to consider how you approach both of these audiences.

-Modern audiences now look at your Facebook and Twitter profiles as the face of your company, especially if your company is involved with media.
+Modern audiences now look at your Facebook and Twitter profiles as the face of your company.
 When searching the web for services like yours, they will most likely have a lot of questions that they will want to have answered as quickly as possible.
 While it is integral to present your most important information wherever you hope to communicate with customers, your company should also be prepared to answer any and all questions and concerns that they get in a timely manner, no matter where those questions originated.
 In other words, if someone asks you a question on Twitter and you’re not prepared to answer it there, it might be time to rethink your strategy.